hberson/hberson/README.md

 A Solutions Architect, entrepreneur, and lifelong learner passionate about building scalable cloud systems and meaningful digital experiences.
 By day, I partner with engineering, design, and business teams at NetJets to design AWS-based architectures, modernize platforms, and guide technical strategy.
-I also run OneUppDev, my consultancy focused on universal app development (React Native + Web with Expo), serverless backends on AWS, and design systems that unify user experiences across platforms.
+I also run OneUppDev, my consultancy focused on iOS (Swift + SwiftUI), and universal app development (React Native + Web with Expo), serverless backends on AWS, and design systems that unify user experiences across platforms.

 Beyond tech, I’m deeply committed to community.
 I mentor students, support STEM programs, and host Degree Optional, a podcast that helps people break into tech without a traditional path.